EugeneKrapivin/EugeneKrapivin.github.io/2020-12-12-managing_packages_in_dotnet_project.md

 Well not so fast, [stay awhile and listen...](https://www.youtube.com/watch?v=tAVVy_x3Erg)

-## Paket - The alternative in the shadows of a giant?
+## Paket - The alternative in the shadow of a giant?

 In the company I'm working for the last 4 years (Gigya) we use a different package manager called [Paket](https://fsprojects.github.io/Paket/).
 The reason as to why it was chosen in the long distant past in no longer known for sure.
 However, we can make some educated guesses.